 Digital Public Goods Standard

-The Digital Public Goods Standard is a set of specifications and guidelines designed to maximise consensus about whether a digital solution conforms to the definition of a digital public good: open-source software, open data, open AI models, open standards, and open content that adhere to privacy and other applicable best practices, do no harm by design and are of high relevance for attainment of the United Nations 2030 Sustainable Development Goals (SDGs).
-This definition stems from the UN Secretary-General’s Roadmap for Digital Cooperation.
+The Digital Public Goods Standard is a set of specifications and guidelines designed to maximise consensus about whether a digital solution conforms to the definition of a digital public good.
+According to the UN Secretary General’s Roadmap for Digital Cooperation, digital public goods are open-source software, open standards, open data, open AI systems, and open content collections that adhere to privacy and other applicable best practices, do no harm, and are of high relevance for attainment of the United Nations 2030 Sustainable Development Goals (SDGs).

-The DPG Standard establishes the baseline requirements that must be met in order to earn recognition as a digital public good (DPG).
-This standard is designed to complement other relevant principles such as the Principles for Digital Development and is applicable to DPGs in all sectors across the SDGs.
-The DPG Standard is itself an open project, open to contribution on GitHub, and developed in collaboration with organisations and experts.
+To operationalize this, the DPG Standard establishes the baseline requirements that must be met in order to earn recognition as a digital public good (DPG).
+This standard is designed to complement other relevant principles, such as the Principles for Digital Development, and is applicable to DPGs in all sectors across the SDGs.
+The DPG Standard is itself an open project open to contribution on GitHub, and developed in collaboration with organisations and experts.

-Below are the 9 indicators and requirements that determine if nominated software, data, AI models, standards and/or content can be considered a DPG.
+Below are the 9 indicators and requirements that determine if nominated software, data, AI systems, and/or content collections can be considered a DPG.

 Applying the DPG Standard

 The DPG Standard exclusively focuses on the design of the core, generic solution.
-The Digital Public Goods Alliance (DPGA) does not evaluate local implementations as part of their review to determine if a digital solution is a DPG.
+The Digital Public Goods Alliance does not evaluate local implementations as part of our review to determine if a digital solution is a DPG.

-For digital solutions wanting to be recognised as digital public goods:
+For open-source software, open data, open AI systems, and open content collections wanting to be recognised as digital public goods:

-Then, the DPGA reviews the nomination to determine if the digital solution meets the minimum requirements set by the DPG Standard.
-You can view the full list of questions that are used to assess each of the indicators here.
+The DPGA reviews nominations to determine if a digital solution meets the minimum requirements set by the DPG Standard.
+DPG status is valid for a period of one year from its approval.
+This is to ensure that all solutions comply with the latest version of the DPG Standard.
 Once a digital solution is successfully reviewed against the DPG Standard, it is identified as a DPG and found on the DPG Registry.

 For indicators 1-6 the DPGA takes steps to review publicly accessible information as well as the information provided via the nomination form for accuracy.
 This includes SDG relevancy, documentation, and licensing.
-For indicators 7-9, this information must be provided by someone with authority to speak on behalf of the project, which is confirmed by submitting their title, name, and contact information.
-The documentation submitted by, and communication with nominees during the review process is available on the public GitHub repo.
+For indicators 7-9, this information must be provided by someone with the authority to speak on behalf of the project, which is confirmed by submitting their title, name, and contact information.

 Contribute to the DPG Standard